dkaulukukui/Volcanic_Rock_Trainer/README.md

 There will be one button which acts as a start/stop/reset button.

-This button will be running as a daemon upon start up and then call the main python script when pressed.  when pressed again it will call a third script to clear the LEDs then return to the wait state.
+This button will be running as a daemon upon start up and then call the main python script when pressed.

+There are two configuration files associated with this script:

+climbling_patterns.cfg - holds 5 climbming patters in text format space delineated. each new line starts a new pattern

+colors.cfg - holds the RGB color values for the above patterns.